 - Click “Add Study.”
 The Study Information page will appear.
 The study must be approved by the SONA Admin before you can add timeslots.
 Click the blue “Send Request” button.

 - Attach your IRB disposition approval letter (not your proposal, not your consent form) on the Request Approval page.
 Then click “Send Request.”
 You will receive an email from the SONA Admin when your study is approved.
 After you receive approval, you will need to set up timeslots to collect data.

 You will need to activate a study for it to be visible to participants.

 Study menu-> Change study information -> Active study?
 Select “Yes.”

 Studies are automatically deactivated at the end of every semester.
 You have to reactivate them each semester to continue collecting data.

 Participants will only be able to sign up for your study when you have created timeslots for them.
 When viewing a particular study, go to Study menu -> View/administer timeslots.

 - Select “+Add a timeslot” on the right side of the screen.

 - For online studies you should only have one timeslot running at a time.
 Enter the final participation date and time.
-The latest date/time you should select for this is the last day SONA will be available to participants that quarter.
-Even if the study is approved by the IRB to run longer than that, participants must complete your study that quarter if they sign up for it, so you should select a date a time no later than 5pm on the day SONA closes that quarter (usually the last day of instruction before finals start, see Important Dates)
+The latest date/time you should select for this is the last day SONA will be available to participants that semester.
+Even if the study is approved by the IRB to run longer than that, participants must complete your study that semester if they sign up for it, so you should select a date a time no later than 5pm on the day SONA closes that semester (usually the last day of instruction before finals start, see Important Dates)

 - Enter the number of participants- usually this is the number of participants you are approved to collect data for by the IRB.